ischollETH/computer-vision-ETH/README.md

 # computer-vision-ETH
 Python assignments for the class 'Computer Vision' (Prof. Pollefeys) @ ETH Zurich.

 Each of the assignments has been graded with the full grade of 100 points.

+Credit for code skeletons, assignment setup and descriptions goes to Prof. Pollefeys and his teaching assistants ([course website](https://www.cvg.ethz.ch/teaching/compvis/index.php)).

 ## Assignment 1: Classifiers using PyTorch
 ### Simple 2D Classifier